passbutler/passbutler-documentation/Documentation.md

 | modified | no        | The unix timestamp of last modification                        |
 | created  | no        | The unix timestamp of creation                                 |

-## Security
+## Security architecture

 The Pass Butler security architecture is based on the following principles:

 - Usage of strong, modern cryptographic algorithms
 - Usage of well-known cryptographic implementations (Java Security and JavaX Crypto)
-- Unit test cryptographic code with official test vectors to ensure correct implementation usage
+- Unit test cryptographic code with official test vectors to ensure correct usage of the cryptographic implementations
-- Never ever persist the [Master Password](#master-password) nor the [Master Key](#master-key) to disk and store it only temporarily in memory for computations
+- Never ever persist the [Master Password](#master-password) nor the [Master Key](#master-key) to disk (store it only temporarily in memory for computations)

 ### Cryptographic technology